Department of Hip replacement

-Hip replacement is a surgical procedure in which the hip joint is replaced by a prosthetic implant.
+Hip replacement is a surgical procedure in which the hip joint is replaced by a prosthetic implant that is a hip prosthesis.
 Hip replacement surgery can be performed as a total replacement or a hemi (half) replacement.
 Such joint replacement orthopaedic surgery is generally conducted to relieve arthritis pain or in some hip fractures.
-A total hip replacement (total hip arthroplasty) consists of replacing both the acetabulum and the femoral head while hemiarthroplasty generally only replaces the femoral head.